trevorsandy/lpub3d/tools/docs/README.txt

-LPub3D 2.0.7.761.3
+LPub3D 2.0.7.762.3

 Features and enhancements
 ------------
+-Fix: LDView single call render crash on multi-step page generation (763) *Crash if multi-step page's steps contain more than PLI and CSI components.
+Corrected.
--Fix: Preference dialog version change log cleared on update check when there is no available update (r762) *If no update available, ignore updating the change log dialog
+-Fix: Preference dialog version change log cleared on update check when there is no available update (r762) *If no update available, ignore updating the change log dialog.

 LPub3D 2.0.6.761.3

 Features and enhancements